makersacademy/CV/README.md

 `Then a sentence about what you've achieved.`

 ```
-This is difficult because I feel like I don't have any achievements I'm really proud of or that I can speak about.
-What sort of stuff is even appropriate to put here?
+This is difficult because I feel like I don't have any achievements I'm really
+ proud of or that I can speak about.
+What sort of stuff is even appropriate to
+  put here?
 It seems like any time I think I have the start of an idea it's:

   - not something that can be made snappy, and
   - something that will be covered in pretty much the next section...

-ok I get that this bit is supposed to be the part that summarises the rest of the document and that it's therefore ok to repeat some of the language here later (while elaborating on it later) but I don;t know where to draw the line
+ok I get that this bit is supposed to be the part that summarises the rest of
+the document and that it's therefore ok to repeat some of the language here
+later (while elaborating on it later) but I don't know where to draw the line
 ```

 `And then a sentence about what exictes you about tech.`